rocksanen/memorygame/README.md

 ## Vision
 Our vision was to create a fun memory game that's easily accessible.
 The game was made to improve the players mental capabilities.

+## Builds
+Jar builds are available in the releases section.
+Java 17 or higher is required to run the game.

 ## Jenkins
 To get tests running through Jenkins, first build and run the Docker image with the following command: